Prescott, Arizona: Geography

 Prescott is 55 mi west-northwest of the State of Arizona's geographic center.

 According to the United States Census Bureau, the city has a total area of 107.5 km2, of which 105.4 km2 is land and 2.1 km2 is water.

 Prescott is considered part of North Central Arizona, sitting just north of the Bradshaw Mountains and east of the Sierra Prieta range.
 The Granite Dells, often called ‘The Dells’, lies just north of the Prescott city center and is known for its large boulder outcroppings of granite that have eroded into a spectacular appearance of bumpy rock features.
 Within 'The Dells' are Watson and Willow Lakes, which are two small, man-made reservoirs.
 Here a number of hiking trails connect to the Peavine Trail.
-The Peavine National Recreation Trail follows what was the former rail bed of the Santa Fe.
+The Peavine National Recreation Trail follows what was the former rail bed of the Santa Fe, Prescott and Phoenix Railway.
 This railroad traveled from Prescott to Phoenix through the Granite Dells.
 The "Peavine" got its name from the winding portion of this railroad that twists and curves, resembling the vine on which peas grow.
-The Peavine trail connects to the Iron King Trail, which was the route of the old Prescott Railroad through the Granite Dells.
+The Peavine trail connects to the Iron King Trail, which was the route of the old Prescott and Eastern Railroad through the Granite Dells.
 Other lakes include Lynx, Granite Basin and Goldwater, all surrounding different areas of this rustic community.
 Goldwater Lake, by Goldwater Park, is 4 mi from downtown Prescott, has 15 acre of water surface, and is a popular destination for park recreation and picnic facilities.
 Lynx Lake is another lake close to Prescott in tall ponderosa pines, and gets some 125,000 visitors every year.
 This 55 acre lake offers visitors recreational activities, boating, camping, fishing, hiking, mountain biking, picnicking and a small, seasonal restaurant with a view of the lake.
 Finally, there is the smallest of the natural lakes with 5 acre of surface water at Granite Basin Lake.
 None of these lakes permit swimming due to a history of water quality problems, however all are popular recreational destinations near Prescott.

 Granite Creek flows generally north from the Bradshaw Mountains through the city, the Granite Dells, and the Little Chino Valley to the Verde River.